Exclusive Content:

 “You Can’t Ever Be Too Protective”—Mom Defends Tracking Her Kids With Apple AirTags

 Tech tags like Apple AirTags and Tile are all the rage.
 I mean, how great is it to beep your keys or wallet if you can’t find them?
 (Ask me how I know about the keys.
 Oy!)
-But one mom has a rather unique use for these tech tags that’s causing a bit of a dustup on TikTok: she puts them on bracelets on her two and four-year-old children and has “trained” them to come to her when the AirTags beep.
+But one mom has a rather unique use for these tech tags that’s causing a bit of a dustup on TikTok: she puts them on bracelets on her two and four-year-old children and has “trained” — what does it mean when the AirTag beeps?
+They knew the answer.

 North Carolina mom Vada Stevens, 24, took to TikTok to share how she’s using Apple AirTags on bracelets for her little girls.
 She jokingly captured the video “Today we are dog training,” but some TikTok viewers don’t find it all that funny.
 Negative comments have ranged from “It’s giving shock collar vibes.” “to I love that she said ‘train’ instead of ‘teach,'” and “They’re not dogs, WTF.”